Spacial/csstuff/README.md

 - [Ludwig](https://github.com/uber/ludwig): [is a toolbox built](https://uber.github.io/ludwig/) on top of TensorFlow that allows to train and test deep learning models without the need to write code.
 - [Machine Learning from Scratch](https://github.com/chasinginfinity/ml-from-scratch).
 - [March-Madness-ML](https://github.com/adeshpande3/March-Madness-ML): Machine learned bracketology.
+- [TensorFlow is dead, long live TensorFlow!](https://hackernoon.com/tensorflow-is-dead-long-live-tensorflow-49d3e975cf04): If you’re an AI enthusiast and you didn’t see the big news this month, you might have just snoozed through an off-the-charts earthquake.
+Everything is about to change!

 ### Machine Learning Articles